 ARTICLE X – NATIONAL REPRESENTATION

 Section 1: The National Executive Committeeman of this Department and the Alternate National Executive Committeeman shall be elected at the Annual Department Convention, held on even numbered years, to serve for terms of two years.
 In the event of a vacancy in the office of National Executive Committeeman, the Alternate National Executive Committeeman shall succeed to the office of National Executive Committeeman, to serve for the unexpired term.
 In the event of a vacancy in the office of Alternate National Executive Committeeman, such vacancy shall be filled by appointment by the Department Commander with the consent of the Department Executive Committee and such appointee shall serve until the election of a successor at the next Department Convention either for the expired term or for the regular term in the event that the term of the elected Alternate National Executive Committeeman would have expired at the close of the Department Convention.

 Section 1 a: A member of The American Legion, Department of Arizona, elected to represent the Department of Arizona as National Executive Committeeman or Alternate National Executive Committeeman shall be eligible for election to succeed himself/herself.
 (Amended 23 June 2013)

-Section 1 b: The National Executive Committeeman and Alternate National Executive Committeeman shall not be members of the same Post or District within the Department of Arizona.
+Section 1 b: The National Executive Committeeman and Alternate National Executive Committeeman shall not be members of the same Post within the Department of Arizona.
+(Amended 24 June, 2016)

 Section 2: Delegates and Alternates from the Department of Arizona to the National Convention shall be appointed by the Department Commander, from among those attending.